ibm-cloud-docs/vmwaresolutions/services/managingspp.md

 ## Applying updates to IBM Spectrum Protect Plus
 {: #managingspp-updates}

 You are responsible for maintaining IBM Spectrum Protect Plus to keep it updated to the most recent version.
-Download the required updates from [IBM Spectrum Protect Plus Support](https://www.ibm.com/mysupport/s/topic/0TO50000000IQWtGAO/spectrum-protect-plus){: external}.
+Download the required updates from [IBM Storage Protect Plus](https://www.ibm.com/mysupport/s/topic/0TO50000000IQWtGAO/storage-protect-plus?language=en_US){: external}.

 ## Updating the operating system of the IBM Spectrum Protect Plus VM
 {: #managingspp-update-os}